-- Evasion of customs duty (CD) could be reduced substantially if data on revenue collection could be passed on to the NBR monitoring cell on a regular basis through online network between the customs points and the NBR.
-The budget for FY2010-11 should allocate adequate fund to digitise the customs points. - It needs to be ensured that certification of tax assessment is submitted at the time of trade (or any other) license renewal. - Due to legal disputes, NBR has not been able to properly expand its manpower capacity since the mid-1980s.
-It is estimated that there are currently 8,000 vacancies available at different levels in NBR.
+- Evasion of customs duty could be reduced substantially if data on revenue collection could be passed on to the NBR monitoring cell on a regular basis through online network between the customs points and the NBR.
+The budget for FY2010-11 should allocate adequate fund to digitize the customs points. - It needs to be ensured that certification of tax assessment is submitted at the time of trade (or any other) license renewal. - Due to legal disputes, NBR has not been able to properly expand its manpower capacity since the mid-1980s.
+It is estimated that there are currently eight thousand vacancies available in different levels in NBR.
 The upcoming budget must provide allocation for the additional recruitment in the revenue agency. - Due to lack of presence of tax officials at the peri-urban levels, collection of taxes from these areas has not increased.
-Decision to establish tax offices at local level has been taken; allocation will be required to implement this decision. - Developing a modern information technology (IT)-based tax administration will help to reduce corruption and improve transparency and efficiency of tax collection.
+Decision to establish tax offices at local level has been taken; allocation will be required to implement this decision. - Developing a modern IT-based tax administration will help to reduce corruption and improve transparency and efficiency of tax collection.